Loft Conversion Guide

 Always talk to your neighbours about your plans early on, but be aware that this formal notice is a legal requirement.

-Questions to Ask When Hiring a Loft Conversion Specialist
+Questions to Ask When Hiring a Loft Conversion Specialist in the UK

-• Does the contractor have any evidence of previous work?
-Ask them for testimonials or pictures of loft conversions that they have worked on in the past.
+• How does their past work look?
+Research their past projects, and ask them for testimonials or pictures of loft conversions that they have worked on in the past.

 FAQs